 Initiatives Among Oklahoma’s Tribal Communities

 Many economic development initiatives are specific to individual tribes.
-For instance, the Choctaw Nation in Oklahoma has a Career Development Program designed to assist Choctaw students with career counseling, employment training and job placement.
-On an annual basis, the Career Development Program connects 2,000 Choctaw students with 300 employers, giving the tribal community a boost in employment.
-The program also includes the Native American Business Resource Center, which supports potential business owners from the Choctaw community with entrepreneurship training and individualized coaching.
+For instance, the Choctaw Nation of Oklahoma has Career Development programs designed to assist Choctaw tribal members with career counseling, employment training and job placement.
+For aspiring entrepreneurs, Choctaw Small Business Development supports potential business owners from the Choctaw community with entrepreneurship training, individualized coaching, access to business assistance programs and more.

 Importance of Tribal Involvement

-Learn about the SOSU online MBA in Native American Leadership program.
+Learn about the Southeastern Oklahoma State University online MBA with a Concentration in Native American Leadership program.